Iceland - Day 18 : On my way south

 The end of the valley

-It seemed strange to camp right next to the road, but it is legal here and there is hardly anyone anyway.
-A muscle in the upper front of my foot has been hurting, I think from walking uphill all day.
-I hope it will be better tomorrow.
-Now I am going to eat some goulash and sleep.
+It seemed strange to camp right next to the road, but it was allowed and there was hardly anyone anyway.
+A muscle in the upper front of my foot has been hurting the entire afternoon, I think from walking uphill so much.
+I hope it would feel better the next day.

 Just when I was lying in bed I heard some distant rumbling.
 First I thought it was thunder, but it turned out to be about 20 horses with riders.
 Twenty minutes later I heard it even louder and at least a 100 horses passed my tent.